 Since the formation of the Little Minyan in 2006, Jessica K. Shimberg has served as a grassroots organizer and leader of our kehilla/community.
 Jessica’s passion for Judaism and her ability to make Judaism come alive for people of varying interests, orientations, styles of learning, and ages, makes her a natural leader of the spiritual life that courses through our congregational, family, and individual lives.

 Her interests and service of our community led Jessica to enroll in a training program for worship and congregational leaders (DLTI – Davenen Leadership Training Institute) in 2010.
 This immersive experience allowed her to hear her calling, one she did not heed earlier in life, yet which continued to influence her relationship with Judaism over the decades.
 Jessica committed to this work in 2011, joining the ALEPH Ordination Program, to grow into the role of rabbi she was already beginning to serve.
-The children of our community and many of their parents call her “rabbi Jessica,” a title we bestow upon her with love and appreciation for the many gifts of teaching and spiritual connection that she brings us.
-Publicly, however, Jessica declines this title and honor as one she will earn when her teachers bestow s’micha upon her (in January, 2018), an acknowledgement of their appreciation and acceptance of her as a colleague and rabbi.
+The children of our community and many of their parents begain to call her “rabbi Jessica,” a title bestowed upon her with love and appreciation for the many gifts of teaching and spiritual connection that she brings us.
+Publicly, however, Jessica declined this title and honor as one she would earn when her teachers determined it was time to bestow smicha upon her as an acknowledgement of their appreciation and acceptance of her as a colleague and rabbi.
+In January, 2018, Jessica officially became Rabbi Jessica to the wider world and continues to provide an ever-increasing level of spiritual and intellectual Jewish nourishment that we know to be unique and much needed in in central Ohio and the larger world.